- Ashlee Christoffersen

 Intersectionality in practice: Concepts and uses in the equality seeking third sector

-My research is driven by my experience working in the equality third sector, as well as my academic background.
-It builds on literatures on intersectionality and public policy, and more specifically UK equality policy, responding to gaps in research on intersectionality and the third sector, and on intersectionality’s application in practice.
-The project aims to explore and compare the development and use of intersectionality within the equality seeking third sector in England and Scotland: what intersectionality means in the equality seeking third sector, how these meanings are used in practice, and how this relates to equality policy; and to theorise approaches to application of intersectionality based on results, with reference to intersectionality theory.
+My PhD draws on my practitioner background to explore how equality third sector organisations, which have been predominantly focused around single issues/identities, are conceptualising and operationalising the politically transformative frame of ‘intersectionality’: the understanding that structures of inequality are mutually constituting and thus cannot be addressed separately.
+It responds to gaps in research on intersectionality’s operationalisation, and intersectionality and the third sector.
+The project is being conducted with three networks of equality organisations (racial justice, feminist, disability rights, LGBT rights, refugee organisations, etc.) and public sector partners in cities in England and Scotland, through case studies employing interviews, focus groups, observation/participant observation and documentary analysis.
+It explores and compares the development and use of intersectionality within the equality seeking third sector in England and Scotland: what intersectionality means in the equality seeking third sector, how these meanings are used in practice, and how this relates to equality policy; and aims to theorise approaches to operationalisation of intersectionality based on results, with reference to intersectionality theory.

 ESRC Doctoral studentship 2016-19